Bihrmann

 Sun: Maximum

-This member of the Bixaceae family was described by Sprague and Riley in 1922.
+This member of the Bixaceae* family was described by Thomas Archibald Sprague and Lawrence Athelstan Molesworth Riley in 1922.
 It is found in the Southern part of North America, growing in lime- or granite gravel, in about 1.500 meters height with some water and lots of sun.
-The tuberous roots can grow to two centimetres in diameter, the leaves to eight centimetres height.
-The flowers are orange, and it is probably only possible to reproduce it by seeds.
+The tuberous roots can grow to two centimetres in diameter, the leaves to eight or even 40 centimetres height.
+The flowers are yellow and orange, and it is probably only possible to reproduce it by seeds.